briansunter/graph/site/src/content/logseq/logseq-getting-started.md

 ## Make your public homepage

- let's create a home for you on the internet.
+Now let's create a home for you on the internet.

 Create a "homepage" for yourself by typing `[[homepage]]` then clicking on it.
 This will create the page and navigate you to it.

 Type some text here about you and your interests.

- make it public by clicking the three dots in the upper right hand corner and selecting "Make it public for publishing"
+Now make it public by clicking the three dots in the upper right hand corner and selecting "Make it public for publishing"

 ![ ](/assets/image_1662087105153_0.png)